Upland Loam (Bonneville Big Sagebrush) North

 Description

-This state includes the biotic communities that would become established on the ecological site if all successional sequences were completed without interferences by man under the present environmental conditions.
+The Current Potential State (CPS) includes the biotic communities that would become established on the ecological site if all successional sequences were completed without interferences by humans under the present environmental conditions.
 Natural disturbances are inherent in its development.
-The CPS state will include acclimatized, naturalized or invasive nonnative species.
-There is no known way to effectively or efficiently remove these plants completely from the site once they have become established.
-The level of occurrence of these plants in the CPS can be controlled with carful management.
+The CPS state may include acclimatized, naturalized or invasive nonnative species.
+There is no known way to effectively remove these plants from the site once they have become established.
+The level of occurrence of these plants in the CPS is such that careful management can prevent their domination of the site.
+This site is irreversibly changed.
 Plant communities within the CPS state may be managed and used for various purposes by man without significant alteration in plant community composition or production.
-It includes all of the plant communities that exist in the RPC state with the inclusion of nonnative species.
-Additional plant communities with significant portions of invasive annuals may also be possible within this state.
+It includes all the plant communities that exist in the Reference State with the inclusion of species that are non-native.

 Submodel